denodrivers/postgres/docs/README.md

 PostgreSQL provides many options to customize the behavior of transactions, such as isolation level, read modes and startup snapshot.
-All this options can be set up when you startup a transaction by passing a second argument to the `startTransaction` method
+All this options can be set by passing a second argument to the `startTransaction` method

 ```ts
 const transaction = client.createTransaction("ts_1", {